U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 |Ruby Mountain Interagency Hotshot Crew|

 The Ruby Mountain Interagency Hotshot Crew (IHC) is looking for qualified, highly motivated, physically fit personnel to join our elite firefighting crew.
-The 2013 Fire Season was our thirtheenth season as an established Hotshot Crew.
-Thirteen years in which we have built a foundation of high standards, quality work ethic and outstanding customer service.
-There was a strong core of returning personnel for the 2013 season.
-We expect the same for 2014.
-However, there may be a few positions open for the 2014 season both permanent and seasonal.
+The 2015 Fire Season was our fifteenth season as an established Hotshot Crew.
+Fifteen years in which we have built a foundation of high standards, quality work ethic and outstanding customer service.
+There was a strong core of returning personnel for the 2015 season.
+We expect the same for 2016.
+However, there may be a few positions open for the 2016 season, both permanent and seasonal.

 Interested applicants should apply by clicking on this link: Applying for Jobs with BLM Nevada Fire and Aviation.
 Interested applicants should expect vacancies to be listed on USAJOBS near mid-November.
 The hiring lists should be closed around mid-December and interviews will begin shortly thereafter.
-Individuals interested in a position or needing further assistance should call 775-753-0205 (Hiring phone).
+Individuals interested in a position or needing further assistance should call the Superintendent or Assistant (phone numbers below).

 We encourage those needing further information on the crew and application process to begin establishing contact with the Superintendent or Assistant during the fall months and emails are always welcome (see below for more contact information).